← Back to Library

 Yin on top · Metal · Youngest Daughter · W · Mouth · Goat

 A Yin line sitting atop two Yang lines — openness and expression at the surface.
-Represents joy, communication, pleasure, and the power of the spoken word.
+Represents joy, communication, pleasure, and the effect of spoken language.

 FROM TRIGRAMS TO HEXAGRAMS